Four Seasons Surf Club renews Miami glamour

 Plus, there's Le Sirenuse restaurant and Champagne bar, a collaboration between Four Seasons and the owners of Le Sirenuse Hotel in Positano on Italy's Amalfi Coast.
 (A Thomas Keller restaurant is also set to open on site later this year.)

 "You're not in South Beach, trying to fight for a pool chair or spot on the beach," says the hotel's general manager Reed Kandalaft of the abundance of space at the Surf Club.
-"You're paying on average $1,000 a night, so you're going to have a serene, exclusive experience."
+"You're paying on average $1,000 a night during high season, so you're going to have a serene, exclusive experience."

 That may be a lot of zeros for one night, but Kandalaft claims that fans of Four Seasons' renowned service are happy to pay it.